lucasscharenbroch/personal-site/content/blog/design-patterns.md

 > "Design patterns should not be applied indiscriminately
 > Often they achieve flexibility and variability by introducing additional levels of indirection,
-> and that can complicatea design and/or cost you some performance.
+> and that can complicated design and/or cost you some performance.
 A design pattern
 > should only be applied when the flexibility it affords is actually needed" (31).

 The last two quotes highlight the important idea that these patterns must be used in moderation.
 The authors hold this sentiment throughout the book, and it voids the vast majority of the criticisms I expected to have.
-I'm glad that this didn't turn out to be a manifseto for [Enterprise FizzBuzz](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition).
+I'm glad that this didn't turn out to be a manifesto for [Enterprise FizzBuzz](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition).
 Anybody who thinks that probably hasn't actually read it.

 ## Creational Patterns